Please note: Deposits can only be issued when there are funds available

 One purpose of the Community Services Block Grant is to help overcome barriers to stability and self-sufficiency.
 Many individuals who can pay rent and/or utilities may not have deposits to move into an affordable housing units.

-Five County’s Deposit Assistance Program helps households below the 125% federal poverty guideline with one-time rental/utility deposits.
+Five County’s Deposit Assistance Program helps households 2020-percentage-poverty-tool_0 with one-time rental/utility deposits.
 It also includes a renter toolkit and a Utah Food Bank Move-in Box.

 What this program is: